2X MATCH: 2X MATCH: There's still time to make your year-end gift and DOUBLE your impact on lifesaving research.

 Screening and risk assessment

-• Dr. Constance Lehman is using advanced artificial intelligence tools to develop methods to improve breast cancer screening and identify women who are at high risk.
+• Dr. Constance Lehman has leveraged artificial intelligence tools to develop methods to improve breast cancer screening and identify women at high risk.
+This AI tool, Clairity Breast, has recently received de novo FDA approval as the first of its kind to be cleared for risk assessment.

 • Drs.
-Regina Barzilay and Adam Yala are developing targeted screening strategies to improve breast cancer risk prediction models with a mammography-based deep learning model called MIRAI.
+Regina Barzilay and Adam Yala developed a novel targeted screening strategy to improve breast cancer risk prediction models with a mammography-based deep learning model called MIRAI.
+They are testing its efficacy compared to MRI.

-• Dr. Wendie Berg is improving the precision of breast cancer detection in women with higher-than-average risk of breast cancer.
+• Dr. Wendie Berg is improving the precision of breast cancer detection in women with higher-than-average risk.
 She is assessing alternative methods of screening, such as contrast-enhanced mammography, that could provide more precise results for women with recurrent breast cancer or dense breasts, the latter of which is more common in younger women.

 • Dr. Christopher Comstock is evaluating the use of contrast-enhanced spectral mammography as a breast cancer screening option for women with dense breasts.
 He is leading the Contrast-Enhanced Mammography Imaging Screening Trial (CMIST) to improve early detection while reducing false positives in women with dense breasts.